gt-marine-robotics-group/Virtuoso/virtuoso_auxiliary/README.md

 - Bytes 8-11: Command for the ball sequencer motor times 1000
 - Bytes 12-15: Command for the water shooter motor times 1000
 - Bytes 16-19: "BBBB"

+\* This issue was resolved at RoboBoat 2024.
+The code for launching this node was therefore commented out in `main.launch.py`.
+However, the node is still here if we ever need to use it.

 ## External Services